 Mishandling food has many aspects and if one is overlooked, it can affect the integrity of your food stock.
 Without food and water, we have very few chances of survival.
-We will have to rely on our knowledge in order to survive, or even worse.
+We will have to rely on our knowledge to survive, or even worse.
 People will have to rely on the other members of our community, but food sharing in a time of crisis is a miracle and you shouldn’t count on it.

 Imagine you are facing a disaster and you discover your food, is rotten, infected by pests and inedible overall.
-This is not as crazy as it sounds and it happens to most of us, because we became somehow conformable and we think we got it all covered.
+This is not as crazy as it sounds and it happens to most of us because we became somehow conformable and we think we got it all covered.
 No matter how good you think you’ve organized your pantry, there are some things you always have to do.
 Things such as keeping your pantry clean, having a food rotation system, having a buddy system (you and another member of your family) for checking the pantry and the expiration date of your foods.

 Related reading: Essential Pantry Foods to survive the worst

-Another aspect of mishandling food is simply not buying enough of it.
-Fighting for food with your loved ones, is not the ideal scenario.
+Another aspect of mishandling food is just not buying enough of it.
+Fighting for food with your loved ones is not the ideal scenario.
 This is why you need to know how much food intake, they have on a given day.
-Once you know this crucial aspect, you need to determine how much food has to be gathered (purchased, produced, etc.) and stored based on the length of time you feel comfortable about.
+Once you acknowledge this crucial aspect, you need to determine how much food has to be gathered (purchased, produced, etc.) and stored based on the length of time you feel comfortable about.
 And last but not least, always plan a little more if you have kids, we know that most youngsters will not suffice with what you give them and will always want more.

 Here is the formula I use: (Pantry Food Storage)= (daily intake)+5%*(comfortable survival time length)

 Storing the improper food is another aspect that is not considered.
-Some preppers are leaning towards keeping “comfort food items”.
+Some preppers are leaning towards keeping “comfort food items.”
 I guess it’s linked to our way of life and being used to having everything we want.
 However, every serious prepper knows that we should focus primarily on dry goods and canned foods.
 Here are some tips on what your pantry should contain.

-The second mistake is not having long term plans.
+The second mistake is not having long-term plans.

-Storing supplies is a good thing to do, as it will keep you prepared for any emergency.
+Storing supplies is an excellent thing to do, as it will keep you prepared for any emergency.
 What will happen when the food and other supplies run out?
 One thing is sure, you will have to rely on your plan B. If you don’t have one, you’re pretty much done for it and you will depend on the others and mostly on luck.
 They both run out after a time.

 What you need to do first, is to have a good map of the surroundings and establish a route in case you have to bug out.
-Once you know the area you have to set rally points of where to meet with the ones included in your plans.
+Once you know the area, you have to set rally points of where to meet with the ones included in your plans.
 The second thing you need to do is to develop the skills for gathering/making your own food and water.
-Before developing these skills you need to gather the knowledge and learn how stuff works (how to make a water filter, how to set traps, how to cook without electricity and so on).
-The third step required for every long term plan is having a defense strategy (either if you are bugging in or you decide to change location) since without it you will not be able to face the most deadly factor of all, other people.
+Before developing these skills, you need to gather the knowledge and learn how stuff works (how to make a water filter, how to set traps, how to cook without electricity and so on).
+The third step required for every long-term plan is having a defense strategy (either if you are bugging in or you decide to change location) since without it you will not be able to face the most deadly factor of all, other people.

 Building a defense strategy takes time and you have to cover everything from hiding your food to bulletproofing your home.
-And to close your long term plans, always be sure to stay up to date with the latest information from the prepping world.
+And to close your long-term plans, always be sure to stay up to date with the latest information from the prepping world.
 Learn as much as you can as you don’t know when that knowledge will come in handy.